avasil01/avasil01/README.md

 Computer Science graduate and MSc student in Data Science & Artificial Intelligence at Newcastle University.

-I am passionate about software engineering, data science, and AI-driven solutions that create real-world impact.
+I am passionate in designing data-driven systems, applying machine learning, and building scalable solutions that turn data into practical value.

 ---

 ## 🎓 Education

 - MSc in Data Science & Artificial Intelligence – Newcastle University (2025–2026)
-- BSc in Computer Science – University of Cyprus (CPA: 8.02/10)
+- BSc in Computer Science – University of Cyprus

 ---